 The Statement of Cash Flows will aid readers in identifying the sources and uses of cash by the categories of operating, non-capital financing, and investing activities.

 Financial Analysis of EIP:

 This schedule is a condensed version of EIP's assets, liabilities, and net assets and is prepared from the Statement of Net Assets.

-Condensed Statement of Net Assets As of June 30 (In millions)
+Condensed Statement of Net Assets Year Ended June 30, 2008 (in millions)